SaraKraettli/Computergrafik2018/assignment_7/documentation/Exercise7-GroupSED/readme.txt

    instead of a black-shadowmap
  - Then we tried to implement the BlendFunc with "glEnable(GL_BLEND);" and "glBlendFunc" but it didn't work or didn't change anything.
- - After that, we implemented the "phong_shadow.frag" (only diffuse for testing if it works)
+ - After that, we implemented the "phong_shadow.frag" (only diffuse, for testing if it works)
  - It didn't change anything and we noticed that we also have to change the method "ShadowViewer::draw".
+ - We fixed some bugs in "phong_shadow.frag" for diffuse-light-calculation.

 Problems we encountered: